top of page

 2. Emotional Triggers From Family Dynamics

-Old roles, unresolved tension, criticism, guilt — all resurfacing at once.
+Old roles, unresolved tension, and criticism can resurface all at once.

 Conflict, Criticism & Old Wounds